The Department of Extra Mural Studies (DEMS) of HKU was formally instituted by the University Court on 21 May 1957.

 The College of Humanities and Law

-The College of Life Science and Technology (incorporate with the Division of Chinese Medicine)
+The College of Life Science and Technology (incorporating with the Division of Chinese Medicine from July 2016)

 The ICB is positioned as an innovative School of Business and Management with particular specialties.